Student-centric advice and objective recommendations

 What does “test-optional” mean?

 Test-optional means the school leaves it up to the student to decide if they want to submit standardized test scores with their application.
 Most test-optional colleges still encourage students to submit their SAT, ACT, or other scores.
 Therefore, a student who sends their SAT score might be able to strengthen their application by including high scores.
-However, at test-optional institutions, not submitting your SAT score will not hurt your admissions chances.
+However, at test-optional institutions, not submitting your SAT score will not hurt admission’s chances.

 What does “test-blind”or “test-refusal” mean?

-Students who do not plan on submitting their test scores may have a preference for test-blind schools.
-That’s because at these schools, they will be on totally equal footing with other applicants in terms of tests.
 At test-optional schools, on the other hand, students who submit stellar test scores may receive preference over applicants who don’t submit any scores.
 Keep in mind that this is not always the case; each school may have its own protocol surrounding ACT/SAT scores in its admissions office.

 If I have SAT scores, should I submit them?